onmax/tailwindcss-labeled-groups/README.md

 # Tailwind Labeled Groups

-A plugin that allows you to create label `group` utilities like `group-card` or `group-1` and works with Tailwind 3 features.
+A plugin that allows to create multiple `group`s utilities such as `group-card` or `group-1` and works with Tailwind 3 features and all variations.

 ---

 ## Installation

-Install the plugin from npm:
+Install the plugin:

 ```bash
 # npm